 Catherine says, "It’s been a mixed bag up until now, and this new guidance ensures that is no longer the case.
-From September 2020, all children will have to learn about relationships and this guide explains what must be covered."
+All children will have to learn about relationships and this guide explains what must be covered."

 The full guidance about Relationships education, relationships and sex education (RSE) and health education is available for any member of the public to read on the government website.

-The statutory requirements will apply to any school teaching at primary or secondary level.
-Relationships education will be mandatory at primary level but sex education will not.
+The statutory requirements apply to any school teaching at primary or secondary level.
+Relationships education is mandatory at primary level but sex education is not.